Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Abstract

 Sal-Meter Negative Definition v1.0 fixes the exclusion boundary of the Sal-Meter designation.
-Its role is to state, in canonical form, what may not claim to be a Sal-Meter, what may not imply CAIS equivalence, and what remains outside the legitimate measurement architecture.
-The document exists to prevent misuse, dilution, imitation, and false appropriation of the Sal-Meter name and the CAIS standard across medical, commercial, research, and public-facing contexts.
-Within the wider stack, it operates alongside the positive definition and the compliance boundary: the Canonical Definition states what a Sal-Meter is, the Compliance Boundary states what must be present, and this Negative Definition states what is explicitly excluded.
+Its role is to state, in canonical form, what may not claim to be a Sal-Meter, what may not imply CAIS equivalence, what remains outside the legitimate measurement architecture, and what helper surfaces may not overstate.

 Why This Document Matters